mauceano/scripts/dmaas/SQL/restoreSQLDBs_DMaaS/README.md

 This script restores one or more (or all) databases from the specified SQL server (not including the system databases unless specified).

+## Tributes & Thanks

-## Special thanks to Brian Seltzer as this script is a highly modified version of his On-Prem version, restoreSQLv2
+This script is a highly modified version of Brian Seltzer's Cohesity Clusters version, restoreSQLv2.

 ## Warning